 This capstone course for Geology majors—known as field camp—provides practical experience not found in the classroom and typically costs the average student around $2,500.
 Inspired to make the program accessible to more Geology students, Randy Moory (Geology ‘72) established the Geology Department Opportunities Fund with a recurring annual gift of $6,000.
-With the support of Randy’s gift, the department created the Geology Field Camp Scholarship, which awarded $800 each to three Geology students who had a chance to go to Montana for this once-in-a-lifetime experience.
+With the support of Randy’s gift, the department created the Geology Field Camp Scholarship, which allowed three Geology students a chance to go to Montana for this once-in-a-lifetime experience.

 One recipient is Sarah Shaghasi.
 “Coming off field camp has left me feeling ready to tackle the professional world," she says.
 "Field camp was an amazing, fun, and challenging experience.
 I feel like I truly grew as a geologist and as a person overall, and that the memories I have from field camp will stay with me throughout life.”

 As a student at HSU in the early 70’s, Randy, too, benefitted from the Geology Department's program.
 He says the department was well-suited to support his interest in environmental work while providing him a strong foundation throughout his career.
 Randy recently retired from UC Davis, where he directed IT Policy.